 Finance costs are recognised as an expense when incurred and are calculated using the effective interest rate method.
 This method amortises the transaction costs over the term of the borrowing.

 Share-based payment transactions

-Share-based compensation benefits are provided to employees via the Long Term Incentive Plan, the Short Term Incentive Plan, the Employee Share Option Plan and the Executive Share Option Plan.
-Both share option plans have now been discontinued and no new issues under either of these plans will occur.
+Share-based compensation benefits are provided to employees via the Long Term Incentive Plan and the Short Term Incentive Plan.